COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Related work

+Label efficiency for LiDAR semantic segmentation encompasses all methods that use as little annotations as possible to reach { competitive performance} compared to methods leveraging dense regular annotations.
+The main approach for label efficiency for LiDAR is pre-training, which is the ability to create models that understand the underlying geometry of the scenes which makes them re-employable for various tasks.

-There are several strategies for pre-training such as: perform auxiliary tasks on the same data as the finetuning one, or perform a simple task on a large quantity of data beforehand to learn general primitives.
+There are several strategies for pre-training, such as performing auxiliary tasks on the same data as the finetuning one or performing a simple task on a large quantity of data beforehand to learn general representations.
 As there are no very large annotated data for 3D, unsupervised methods are largely favored, especially contrastive training.

-Amongst these methods PointContrast \cite{xie2020pointcontrast}, CSC \cite{csc2021}, and DepthContrast \cite{Zhang_2021_ICCV} are the standards.
-The difference between these methods stem from the modality of the input data, point clouds or RGBD images, or the tweaks on the loss function.
-PC-FractalDB \cite{Yamada_2022_CVPR} proposes an alternative to typical contrastive approaches by learning fractal geometry as a pre-training.
+PointContrast~\cite{xie2020pointcontrast}, CSC~\cite{csc2021}, and DepthContrast~\cite{Zhang_2021_ICCV} are common methods for contrastive learning.
+The differences between these methods stem from the modality of the input data, point clouds or RGB-D images, or the tweaks on the loss function.
+PC-FractalDB~\cite{Yamada_2022_CVPR} proposes an alternative to typical contrastive approaches by learning fractal geometry as a pre-training.
 These methods are particularly efficient for indoor scene understanding as there is more available data for this task \cite{dai2017scannet,shapenet2015,7298801}.

-Two methods were specfically designed for LSS pre-training: SegContrast \cite{segcontrast} and TARL \cite{nunes2023temporal}.
+Two methods were specifically designed for LSS pre-training: SegContrast~\cite{segcontrast} and TARL~\cite{nunes2023temporal}.
 SegContrast is inspired by PointContrast but generates positive pairs by data augmentation rather than registration.
 TARL leverages a vehicle model to create object pairs based on the acquisition trajectory and tries to minimize the distance between their representation in two different point clouds.
-In both cases, it is unsupervised training, which they perform on SemanticKITTI \cite{behley2019iccv}.
+In both cases, it is unsupervised training, which they perform on SemanticKITTI~\cite{behley2019iccv}.

+Other work tackled label efficiency without pre-training by smartly leveraging the few annotations available to improve performance, such as COARSE3D~\cite{li2022coarse3d} which uses contrastive learning and entropy-based sampling of the annotations, and Scribble supervision~\cite{unal2022scribble}.

 Our work is at the intersection of these different fields.
-We propose a novel method of performing multi-source learning for LSS that can be used either to improve source-to-source performances or domain generalization performances or even be used for training by enabling large annotated datasets to be leveraged.
+We propose a novel method of performing multi-source learning for LSS that can improve source-to-source or domain generalization performance or even be used for training by enabling the leverage of large annotated datasets.